Compression Packing Cubes

 What Size Compression Packing Cube

 The large size is perfect for suitcases, especially larger suitcases that you would check on a flight.
+The large size is also great for storing off-season clothes in small apartments.

 The medium size is really the standard size as it is ideal for backpacks and carry-on baggage.
 It also works great in larger suitcases too.
 No matter if your backpack is top-loading or front-loading, the medium size compression packing cube will fit in any style or size.
 They can stack vertically, horizontally, or even flat.